Whole grains: Hearty options for a healthy diet

 Find out why whole grains are better than refined grains and how to add more to your diet.By Mayo Clinic Staff

-The healthiest kinds of grains are whole grains.
 The Dietary Guidelines for Americans recommends that at least half of all the grains you eat are whole grains.
-Chances are you eat lots of grains already.
-But are they whole grains?
-If you're like most people, you're not getting enough whole grains in your diet.
-See how to make whole grains a part of your healthy diet.
+If you're like most people, you're not getting enough whole grains — so see how to make whole grains a part of your healthy diet.

 Types of grains